OWASP/www-project-ai-security-and-privacy-guide/index.md

 ## Scope boundaries of AI security

-Try to avoid dragging every ‘popular’ AI risk into the security activity, such as algorithmic bias, transparency, and correctness.
-They are important, but it’s better to divide and conquer AI issues in an organization, instead of making everybody responsible for everything.
-In the end, that makes nobody responsible.
+There are many types of risks connected to AI.
+Many of them are in the privacy realm (see other section), such as algorithmic bias, transparency, lawfulness, and correctness.
+If you are not accountable for privacy, then these aspects are more for your privacy colleagues, but please realise that it's important you understand them as AI privacy is a concerted effort.

-Another example of scope creep is 'safety'.
+Another example of a topic beyond the scope boundary is 'safety'.
 Given the role of AI systems, this is a prominent theme.
 It is of course related to security, especially when talking about the integrity of data.
 However, there are sides to safety that are not of direct concern from the security perspective, in particular regarding the correctness of an AI model.

-In other words, the main recommendation to security officers and development teams is to treat AI pragmatically.
-No need to be philosophical or overwhelmed.
-AI is software with a few extra aspects that we are becoming increasingly familiar with.

 The security part of the guide was initially published as a [blog](https://www.softwareimprovementgroup.com/resources/how-artificial-intelligence-attacked-my-family-and-other-ai-security-lessons/).